liijunwei/practice/oop/99-Bottles-of-OOP/08-Developing-a-Programming-Aesthetic/8.6.Obeying-the-Law-of-Demeter/note.md

 + The [Object-Oriented Programming: An Objective Sense of Style](https://www2.ccs.neu.edu/research/demeter/papers/law-of-demeter/oopsla88-law-of-demeter.pdf) whitepaper defines the law as follows:

-> For all classes C and for all methods M attatched to C, all objects to which M sends a message must be
++ For all classes C and for all methods M attatched to C, all objects to which M sends a message must be instances of classes associated with the following classes:
+    1. The argument classes of M(including C)
+    2. The instace variable classes of C
+(Objects created by M, or by functions or methods which M calls, and objects in global variables are considered as arguments of M)